-A great brush will also help you get better results, and while there are a ton of options on the market, my personal favorite is this self-cleaning brush from Hertzko that you can check on Amazon along with the 60.000+ five-star reviews!
+A great brush will also help you get better results, and while there are a ton of options on the market, my personal favorite is this self-cleaning brush from No products found. along with the 60.000+ five-star reviews!

 Use A Damp Cloth

 Kittens are the epitome of cuteness, but they can also be quite messy since their grooming skills aren’t developed yet.